 Have you bought a jar of pizza sauce from the grocery store, but you want it to be thicker than it is?
-Perhaps you even made your own pizza sauce using fresh tomatoes and herbs, but you are disappointed in how watery it turned out.
+Perhaps you even made your own using fresh tomatoes and herbs, but you’re disappointed in how watery it turned out.

 No matter how you obtained the pizza sauce you have in your possession, if you want to make it thicker, there are some super-easy ways you can do so.
 This article aims to equip you with this very knowledge so you can make your pizza sauce, or any other tomato-based sauce, as thick as you desire.